Disha2494/React_todo_app/README.md

 # React_todo_app
+A todo application where the following functionalities are present:
+1. User can create, delete and edit a to-do.
+2. They should also be able to mark a to-do done and vice-versa.
+3. They should be able to create a to-do under a bucket.
+The user has the flexibility to name this bucket according to his/her choice.
+      a.
+All the existing buckets the user has created should be given as options, next time the user tries to create a new bucket.

-Todo app using React and Django
+###Todo app using React and Django
-Tech Stack: Django, React
+###Tech Stack: Django, React

-To run the project following dependencies should be installed.
+##To run the project following dependencies should be installed.
 1: pip install pipenv
 2: pipenv install django
 3: pipenv install djangorestframework django-cors-headers